laixintao/iredis/iredis/data/commands/slowlog-get.md

 A new entry is added to the slow log whenever a command exceeds the execution time threshold defined by the `slowlog-log-slower-than` configuration directive.
 The maximum number of entries in the slow log is governed by the `slowlog-max-len` configuration directive.

-By default the command returns all of the entries in the log.
-The optional `count` argument limits the number of returned entries, so the command returns at most up to `count` entries.
+By default the command returns latest ten entries in the log.
+The optional `count` argument limits the number of returned entries, so the command returns at most up to `count` entries, the special number -1 means return all entries.

 Each entry from the slow log is comprised of the following six values: